DUI

 If you are dealing with a serious DUI situation, with injury or damage involved, you may want a specialized DUI/DWI attorney to represent you.

 Your attorney will help you understand the consequences of your actions and guide you through the related court proceedings.
-They may also discover attenuating circumstances in your case and help you negotiate a lower sentence.
+They will likely portray you in a sympathetic light or discover attenuating circumstances in your case, and help you negotiate a lower sentence.

 If you feel they have wrongfully charged you and want to contest your conviction, you will need a lawyer to help you make your case in court.